Battery, CFL & LED Recycling

 Please observe the following dos and don'ts at the drop-off locations:

-- Clear tape required on all lithium and lithium-ion batteries, lead acid batteries, all electronic batteries if the casing is cracked or it has exposed terminals, all batteries over 9 volts
+- Do tape lithium and lithium-ion batteries, lead acid batteries, all electronic batteries if the casing is cracked or it has exposed terminals, all batteries over 9 volts

 - Do bag button batteries.